nezihemervegurel/icml2023/_projects/ml4hpcm.md

 <br/>

 # Scope
-This project aims at the design and development of a process and content management system for maintaining ML4H guidelines and checklists aimed at reducing the regulatory complexity and thereby accelerate the time-to-market of AI/ML based medical devices
+This project aims at the design and development of a process and content management system(PCMS) for regulatory good machine learning practice guidelines(GMLP).
+The PCM system can potentially serve as a workflow utility or tool for the healthcare AI product developers, manufactiurers and regualtors and can guide them on how to efficiently and optimally adopt the regulatory GMLPs in reducing the complexity of the requirements analysis and conformity assessment workflows.

 #### Aims
 * To develop an ontology database